FlatLang/Flat/README.md

 __Optional arguments to the Compiler Include__

-  * `-csource` Output the compiled C source files during compilation.
+  * `-csource` Output the compiled C source files to the console during compilation.
+Verbose must be enabled.
   * `-verbose` or `-v` Output debugging messages during compilation.
   * `-dir` Used to specify the directory in which to include in the compilation.
   * `-dry` Perform a dry-run of the compilation.
 Do not compile into an executable.